Any cold-water surfers travelling to warmer waters need to be ready for one of surfing’s most painful and annoying ailments.

 But fear not.
 We’ve got you covered with our simple treatment and prevention guide.

 What Is Surfer’s Nipple?

-But the sensitivity of your nipples make this a whole new kind of pain.
+But the sensitivity of your nipples makes this a whole new kind of pain.

-Indicators of surfer’s nipple include:
+Indicators you’ve got a case of surfer’s nipple include:

-- Red irritated nipples
+- Red irritated nipples.

-- Rough, scabbed skin around and on your nipples after surfing
+- Rough, scabbed skin around and on your nipples after surfing.

 What Causes Surfer’s Nipple